What term describes a fruit with seeds on the outside, such as a strawberry?

 Study for the North Carolina Envirothon Forestry Test.
 Enhance your knowledge on forestry with multiple choice questions, each complete with hints and explanations.
 Prepare effectively to succeed in your exam!

-The term that describes a fruit with seeds on the outside, such as a strawberry, is best identified as a pseudocarp.
-A pseudocarp, also known as an accessory fruit, develops from parts of the flower other than the ovary and includes additional structures, such as receptacles or floral bases, which contribute to the formation of the fruit.
-In the case of strawberries, the fleshy part that we eat is derived from the receptacle while the actual seeds, which are achenes, are located on the outside of this structure.
+The term that describes a fruit with seeds on the outside, such as a strawberry, is known as a pseudocarp.
+Pseudocarps, or accessory fruits, are fruits that include parts of the flower other than the ovary.
+In the case of strawberries, what we eat is actually derived from the swollen receptacle of the flower, and the small seeds found on the surface are the true fruit, which are called achenes.

 Subscribe